Testament (1983 film): Plot

 While the young die, older residents fall to rapid dementia, and order in the town starts to break down as police and firefighter ranks dwindle.
-A young couple leave town after losing their infant, hoping to find safety and solace elsewhere.
+With no one to renovate homes and no purpose to do so, properties, roads, and the physical appearances of survivors steadily deteriorate as radiation poisoning and social disintegration take their toll.
+A young couple leaves town after losing their infant, hoping to find safety and solace elsewhere.
 Carol's search for a battery causes her to listen once more to her husband's final message on the answering machine.
 To her sorrow, she finds a later (and previously unheard) message on the machine from Tom: he decided to stay at work late in San Francisco on the day of the attack, and she gives up hope that he will return home.
 Brad, Carol's last surviving child, helps his mother and takes over the radio for Henry Abhart.
-They adopt a mentally-disabled boy named Hiroshi who Tom used to take fishing along with his children, after Hiroshi's father dies.
+They adopt a mentally-disabled boy named Hiroshi who Tom used to take fishing along with his children after Hiroshi's father, Mike, died.
 Soon thereafter Carol starts showing signs of radiation poisoning.
-Carol decides she, Brad and Hiroshi should avoid a slow and painful death from radiation poisoning and instead take their own lives via carbon monoxide poisoning.
+Carol decides she, Brad, and Hiroshi should avoid a slow and painful death from radiation poisoning and instead take their own lives via carbon monoxide poisoning.
 They gather in the family's station wagon with the engine running and the garage door closed, but Carol cannot bring herself to go through with the deed.
 They are finally seen sitting by candlelight to celebrate Brad's birthday, using a graham cracker in place of a cake.
 When asked what they should wish for, Carol answers: "That we remember it all...the good and the awful."
 She blows out the candle.
 An old family home movie of a surprise birthday party for Tom plays, showing him as he blows out the candles on his cake.